gliderlabs/registrator/docs/user/run.md

 For registry backends that support TTL expiry, Registrator can both set and refresh service TTLs with `-ttl` and `-ttl-refresh`.

+If you want unlimited retry-attempts use `-retry-attempts -1`.

 The `-resync` options controls how often Registrator will query Docker for all containers and reregister all services.
 This allows Registrator and the service